scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 We present a research workflow for Bayesian statistical analysis.
-We demonstrate lessons we learned from our own computational research that other scientists, not necessarily Bayesian, could find useful when they manage their own work.
-To illustrate these lessons we use a specific case study in clinical trial modeling.
+We demonstrate lessons we learned from our own computational research that other scientists, not necessarily Bayesian, could find useful when they manage their work.
+To illustrate these lessons, we use a specific case study in clinical trial modeling.

 Clinical trial data are presented to experts and clinicians to assess the